These services may be experiencing disruption at this time. Please contact them directly to ensure they are still running.

 A variety of different studies have been carried out over the years on how long councillors spend on their duties.

-The National Census of Local Authority Councillors is a publication conducted every two years to provide the most comprehensive `snapshots’ of local government representation and analysis of trends over time.
+The National Census of Local Authority Councillors is a publication conducted every few years to provide the most comprehensive `snapshots’ of local government representation and analysis of trends over time.
 This helps with the overview of Councillor roles, especially in terms of their place shaping and what is required in terms of assistance.
 If you follow the link, there is both an Executive summary of the report and also a full version which gives lots of detail around age profiles, employment status, age, gender and ethnic origin, amongst other things.

 The census asks councillors about:

 - their views on a range of issues

 The census ensures that the LGA has accurate information about councillors, and how they carry out their work, and hence receive the best possible support.
 Accurate data of this nature aids central and local government and political parties in the development of strategies and policies.
 Some of the main findings are summarised below:

 - On average, Councillors had served for 9.2 years in their current authority; 47% had served for up to 5 years while 11% had done so for more than 20 years;